Research Grants

 Eligible projects

-The AOM is seeking proposals from midwifery researchers that engage the theme of sustainability!
+The AOM is seeking proposals from midwifery researchers that are:

 The AOM is committed to inclusive and equitable funding practices as part of its commitments to the restoration and renewal of Indigenous midwifery and the advancement of racial equity in the profession.
 We welcome and encourage applications from individuals who reflect the broad diversity of our community including Indigenous, Black and racialized midwives.